 When you visit the dentist, the emergency dentist will try to identify the problem by asking you about your dental history and the symptoms you are experiencing if the cracked tooth is not visible.
 It is not easy to identify a cracked tooth and requires professionalism and experience.
 The emergency dentist will thoroughly examine the teeth using a magnifying glass to see the cracks better.
 They may also use other dental instruments such as a dental explorer whose main function is to identify any rough, cracked edges on the teeth’s surface.
 The dentist may also use dental dye to make the cracks more visible and prominent.

-During the dental appointment, the emergency dentist will also examine your gums for signs of inflammation which is one of the symptoms of cracked teeth as cracks in the teeth usually irritate the gums causing them to swell and become red.
+During the local dentist open on Saturday appointment, the emergency dentist will also examine your gums for signs of inflammation which is one of the symptoms of cracked teeth as cracks in the teeth usually irritate the gums causing them to swell and become red.
 The dentist might also ask you to bite on something to catch the source of the pain.

 The emergency dentist may also recommend an X-ray of the teeth.
 X-rays can help reveal problems located in the pulp of the teeth.
 If the pulp is unhealthy, it can lead to a crack.

 - Oblique supragingival cracks- Such cracks only affect the crown and do not go beyond the gum line.
-Which is why they are not painful usually.
+This is why they are not painful usually.

 - Oblique subgingival cracks-They goes beyond the gum line and can cause pain.
 They require dental treatment in which the tooth is restored.